EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 * 192.168.*.*
 Possible values: ON, OFF

-<b>spoofIIP</b>
-IP address that the intranet application uses to route the connection through the virtual adapter.
-Possible values: ON, OFF

 <b>killConnections</b>
 Specify whether the NetScaler Gateway Plug-in should disconnect all preexisting connections, such as the connections existing before the user logged on to NetScaler Gateway, and prevent new incoming connections on the NetScaler Gateway Plug-in for Windows and MAC when the user is connected to NetScaler Gateway and split tunneling is disabled.
 Possible values: ON, OFF